kayode94/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach runs a function once for each element in an array .map will create a new array when you call a given function on every element in the array
 2. Explain the difference between a callback and a higher order function.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+1 when you type "this" into the global scope when there isnt a defined object, "this will default to the window object.
+2 in strict mode, "this will return undefined
+3 "this" key word has implicit binding meaning "this" refers to the object to the left of the dot when the function is called 4 "this" key word also has explicit binding, meaning, we can explicitly set "this" to a specific value with call()  apply() and bind().
 5. Why do we need super() in an extended class?
+We need super() in extended classes because when you call super() in the constructor method it uses the parent's contructor method and has access to the parent's properties and methods.

 ### Task 1 - Project Set up